 Lactation: Advise lactating women not to breastfeed during TIVDAK treatment and for at least 3 weeks after the last dose.

-Please see full prescribing information, including BOXED WARNING for TIVDAK.
+Please see full Prescribing Information, including BOXED WARNING for TIVDAK.

 Indication

-TIVDAK is indicated for the treatment of adult patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy.
+TIVDAK is indicated for the treatment of adult patients with recurrent or metastatic cervical cancer (r/mCC) with disease progression on or after chemotherapy.

 References: 1.
 TIVDAK [Prescribing Information].
-Bothell, WA: Seagen Inc. July 2023.
+Bothell, WA: Seagen Inc. April 2024.
 2. Kim SK, Ursell P, Coleman RL, Monk BJ, Vergote I. Mitigation and management strategies for ocular events associated with tisotumab vedotin.
 Gynecol Oncol.
 2022;165(2):385-392.

 Important Safety Information